-7.1 What reforms (if any) are proposed?
+7.1 What reforms (if any) in the Alternative Investment Funds space are proposed?

 As stated in question 1.9, the Monetary Agreement sets forth EU banking/finance pieces of legislation to be implemented progressively along with their respective deadlines.